-NISSAN recommends that the vehicle be towed with the driving (rear) wheels off the ground as illustrated.
+NISSAN recommends that the vehicle be towed with the driving (front) wheels off the ground as illustrated.

-When towing with the front wheels on the ground (if a towing dollies does not be used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
+- Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the ground. - When towing manual transaxle models with the front wheels on the ground (if a towing dolly is not used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
 Never place the ignition key in the LOCK position.
 This will result in damage to the steering lock mechanism.
+Move the shift lever to the N (Neutral) position.

-Vehicle Recovery (Freeing a stuck vehicle) FRONT
+Vehicle Recovery (Freeing a stuck vehicle)